zz85/packet_radar/README.md

 ### ChangeLog
 May 24, 2024 - Ability to read from pcap file or stdin (eg. sudo tcpdump -w - | sudo packet_radar -p -  ).
 On macs, tcpdump using pktap will provide process id information during packet capture.
-This method requires sudo, but for unprivileged users, the lsof method will be the fallback,
+This method requires sudo, but for unprivileged users, the lsof method will be the fallback.

 ### IDEAs / TODO
 - [x] DNS resolution